 Muly also cited an "environment of uncalled for accusations" as her deciding factor for resigning.
 She did not return a call for comment Tuesday.

-Muly joins Trish Brown, Jim Smith and Pete Kenny on the list of school board members who have resigned since the fall.
+Muly joins Trish Brown, Jim Smith and Pete Kenny on the list of school board members who have since the fall.

 And while the reasons for resigning differ among each former member, Muly seemed to suggest the so-called discrepancies played a key role.